-The College of Engineering offers academic and career advising, tutoring in most subjects and mentoring in order to facilitate success during your first year.
+The College of Engineering offers academic and career advising, tutoring in most first-year subjects and mentoring to facilitate success during the first year.

 - CH 101 – General Chemistry I (3 credits)